raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 - Login as admin

-- Allow port 10009 in firewall
+- Allow port 10009 in the firewall

 ```
 admin ~  ฿  sudo su